amng9560/cocktails_library/README.md

-Welcome to the Cocktail Library.
+Welcome to the Cocktail Library (aka your virtual speak easy).
 We have 20 popular drinks that you can select from depending on which spirit you want to drink!

+You have your choices of mixed cocktails that have Vodka, Gin, Whiskey, Rum, Vermouth, or Tequila.

 1. Gems needed for this project
     -gem "activerecord"